Table of Contents

 Kek and Kauket represent primordial darkness, much like the Greek Erebus.
 However, sometimes they appeared to represent day and night, or the transition from day to night and vice-versa.

-The names Kek and Kauket meant darkness, although Kauket has a feminine ending to the name.
+The names Kek and Kauket were the male and female forms of the word for ‘darkness’, although Kauket has a feminine ending to the name.

-Kek and Kauket – Part of the Ogdoad
+Kek and Kauket – Part of the Hermopolitan Ogdoad

 - Kek and Kauket were an emblem of chaos and disorder.

-- In Egyptian culture, Kek and Kauket represented the uncertainty and obscurity of darkness.
+- In Egyptian culture, Kek and Kauket represented the uncertainty and obscurity of nighttime.

 Kek and Kauket signified an important point in the history of the universe according to the Ancient Egyptians.
 Without them, the significance of creation, and the origins of life cannot be fully understood.